-• Given the current lackluster level of profits and immense uncertainty in the U.S. general economy, cattlemen will likely continue to liquidate cattle numbers until profitability can be achieved.
+High production costs, says Prevatt, include those for feed, fertilizer, labor and land rents.
+“We’ve also seen pasture acreage moving into grain production and/or conservation programs and other non-farm uses such as recreation and rural non-farm development.
+Given the current lackluster level of profits and immense uncertainty in the U.S. general economy, cattle farmers will likely continue to liquidate cattle numbers until profitability can be achieved,” he says.

 Demand to be tested